NVS-PRABHASH/Smart_Home/README.md

 This project demonstrates how to control 8 relays using an ESP32 microcontroller, with both manual switches and cloud integration via the ESP RainMaker platform.
 The system provides real-time feedback, ensuring synchronization between physical switch operations and remote control, even in the absence of WiFi connectivity.

 ## Features
-- **Control Options**: Relays can be operated manually or through the ESP RainMaker app.
+- **Control Options**: Devices can be operated manually or through the ESP RainMaker app avaliable for both Android and IOS.
+- **Integration With Popular Voice Assistants**: Devices Can Be Integrated With Google Assistant, Alexa, Siri
-- **Real-Time Feedback**: Updates relay state on the app and via physical switches in real time.
+- **Real-Time Feedback**: Updates Device state on the app and via physical switches in real time.
 - **No WiFi Mode**: Operate relays manually when WiFi is unavailable.
 - **Customizable**: Easy to adapt to different devices or configurations.
 - **Secure Provisioning**: Secure WiFi provisioning using BLE or SoftAP.